Civil and Environmental Engineering Graduate Orientation:

 The Area Advisor will serve as your initial faculty advisor until you find your major professor (permanent faculty advisor) – you should establish who your major professor is by your second quarter.
 Some MS Plan II students may stay with the area advisor for the duration of their degree, especially if they plan to do the capstone course or exam option (see the degree requirements for more about the MS Plan II options).

-- All full-time students are expected to register in 12 units each quarter.
+All full-time students are expected to register in 12 units each quarter.
+We recommend all students enroll by September 1.
 For payroll purposes, students (with academic appointments) must register for at least 12 units before September 1.
 Students must be full time to qualify for any funding (academic appointments or fellowship).

 Go to Student Information System on the Web (SISWEB) and login to Schedule Builder, or go directly to Schedule Builder.
 The Schedule Builder tool can be used to search and enroll in classes, view class details, find course materials, check for registration holds, adjust and view class schedules.
 Select Fall Quarter 2022 as the academic term then click Add/Search Courses.
 Choose “Engineering Civil and Environ (ECI)” from the Subject drop down menu.
 All available ECI Courses for Fall 2022 will populate (except hidden courses – such as research units – more information below).